 Powering a smart scale

-In general, a smart scale uses batteries for power.
-Most smart scales will use AAA batteries, but others will use lithium-ion batteries for extended power.
+Most smart scales use AAA batteries for power, but others will use lithium-ion batteries for extended power.
 Battery life will depend on how often you step on the scale.

 What do smart scales measure?